-If you’re interested in DICE’s new entry into the Battlefield series, there are some things you should probably do before Battlefield 5 arrives for Xbox One, PlayStation 4, and Windows PC this fall.
+If you’re interested in DICE’s new entry into the Battlefield series, there are some things you should do before Battlefield 5 arrives for Xbox One, PlayStation 4, and Windows PC this fall.

 Battlefield 5 pre-orders are live ahead of the game’s official release date(s) this October.
 Battlefield 5 actually has three release dates.
 One for the standard version of the game, one for those who pre-order the Deluxe Edition, and one for members of EA Play/Origin Play.
 EA and Origin Play members get first dibs on October 11th.

 EA’s offering bonuses to those who pre-order including an early release date for those that order the Deluxe Edition.
 The Deluxe Edition arrives on October 16th while the global Battlefield 5 release date takes place a few days later on October 19th.

 Making a decision about a pre-order is just one thing prospective Battlefield 5 buyers need to do before the game makes its way to shelves.

 In this guide we’re going to outline a few other things we think you should do before Battlefield 5’s release date starting with some bonuses for Battlefield 1 players.

 If you own a copy of Battlefield 1 you’ll be able to earn bonus Battlefield 5 items.

 EA’s On the Road to Battlefield 5 promotion features all kinds of challenges, some of which will net you Battlefield V items.

 For instance, “Stage 2” provided Battlefield 1 and Battlefield 4 players a chance to earn a Battlefield 5 Lewis Gun skin by playing one of the games.